Sponsorship for events: three tips to raise up more money today.

 - How can the event impact the market where it is located ?
 Show the differentials and innovations of your event.

 - Data from past events: This step is critical.
 Success data from the previous editions event is important to prove the value of the project.
 Remember, at the end of each event, generate graphic reports with participant engagement, areas of greatest circulation, ticket sales, organic dissemination on social networks, among others.
 If you already have a corporate event management platform, you can easily query this data via analytics.
+At the end of the presentation, you can have a QR code (created via a QR code maker) for viewers to scan so they can check out your website or any document.

 3. Offer quotas.